wbrowar/craft-guide/README.md

 Some things to do, and ideas for potential features:

+- ~~Add sub-navigation to CP Section pages~~
+- ~~Add the ability to create guide notes and pages within Craft CMS (stored in the DB)~~
+- ~~Make guides in Guide CP Section collaborative~~
 - Expand theming CSS options and components
-- ~~Add sub-navigation to CP Section pages~~
 - Add a default template to Guide widgets for easy portability
-- ~~Add the ability to create guide notes and pages within Craft CMS (stored in the DB)~~
 - Expand Content Guides into Users and Categories
-- Make guides in Guide CP Section collaborative
 - A few more ideas are in the works

 Brought to you by [Will Browar](https://twitter.com/wbrowar)